amirtalbi/messaging-platform/README.md

 - PostgreSQL: A relational database service running on port 5432.
 The database name is `messaging`, and the default username and password are both `postgres`.

-- GraphQL API: A GraphQL API service running on port 3000.
+- GraphQL API: A GraphQL API service running on port 3000 at http://localhost:3000/graphql.
 This service depends on RabbitMQ and PostgreSQL.

 ## Additional Information